 Besides all of his brilliance, Gauss was also know for his fondness of black velvet hats.
 He always wore one as can be seen on his portraits.
 This hat is a so called 'hausmütze' and it is the hat that Gauss was wearing when found dead in his armchair in 1855.
 The hat was kept by the observatory shortly after, as can be seen in the death picture of Gauss.
 It is said that sometimes the hat is still worn by the staff.

-The hat is kept in the archive of the Observatory library and is not generally accessible.
-However it usually does get taken out and displayed during open days and scientific events at the library. e.g.
+The hat is kept in the archive of the Georg-August University of Gottingen and is not generally accessible.
+However it sometimes does get taken out for display during choice events. e.g.

 Henk van de Hulst is a well known Dutch astronomer, most famous for predicting the 21-cm hyperfine line in interstellar hydrogen and is considered one of the founding fathers of the field of radio astronomy.
 Van de Hulst spent most of his carreer at Leiden Observatory and worked closesly with Jan Oort with whom he made the first map of the Milky Way galaxy.
 He was also very closely involved with the formation of ESA and ESTEC.
 Van de Hulst is considered by some to be one of the last 'big names in astronomy' comparable to the likes of Oort and Hubble.
 This is made clear by the fact that various lecture rooms are called after him and even a tree has been planted in his honour on the grounds of ESTEC.
 His ex-libris is kept in Leiden Observatories library and even his old tap.
 This tap is said to have been collected from his garden after his death and is currently used as a paperweight in one of the observatories offices.